skydoves/Only/README.md

 </p>

 <p align="center">
-An easy way to persist and run code block only as many times as necessary on Android.
+:bouquet: An easy way to persist and run code block only as many times as necessary on Android.
 </p>

 <p align="center">